 Chemist: Educational Requirements for a Career in Chemistry

 Chemistry is a wide occupational field that encompasses research and product development.
-Chemists are professionals who manipulate chemicals to produce better products or create new ones.
-Other careers in this field may include chemical technicians and chemistry professors.
+Chemists manipulate chemicals to produce better products or create new ones.
+Other careers in this field include chemical technician and chemistry professor.

 Educational Requirements for a Career in Chemistry

 According to the U.S. Bureau of Labor Statistics (BLS), those entering the field of chemistry must complete at least some postsecondary education (www.bls.gov).
-Some positions in the field may require only an associate's degree, but to work as a chemist a person needs at least a bachelor's degree and for advanced work in the field, a master's or doctorate degree is required.
+Some positions in the field require only an associate's degree, but to work as a chemist, a person needs at least a bachelor's degree; for advanced work in the field, a master's or doctoral degree is required.

 Associate's Degree Programs

-A 2-year associate's degree program in chemical technology includes introductory courses in chemistry, physics and mathematics.
-Associate's degree programs usually include some work in the laboratory to give students hands-on learning with chemicals and basic lab procedures.
-Students may analyze chemical compounds, learn how to use laboratory instruments and study theories such as electrochemistry.
-Graduates may work as a chemical technician or chemist's assistant, analyzing various substances or performing quality control procedures.
+A two-year associate's degree program in chemical technology might include introductory courses in chemistry, physics and mathematics.
+These programs usually include some lab work to give students hands-on experience with chemicals and basic lab procedures.
+Students might analyze chemical compounds, learn to use laboratory instruments and study theories such as electrochemistry.
+Graduates might work as chemical technicians or chemist's assistants, analyzing various substances or performing quality control procedures.

 Bachelor's Degree Programs

 A bachelor's degree program in chemistry covers fundamental topics in the subject and provides instruction on molecular and material science.
-Aside from core courses in organic and inorganic chemistry, students may chose electives ranging from molecular biology to quantum mechanics.
-Educational requirements also include chemistry lab work such as spectroscopy and instrumental methods.
-Research projects are also usually part of a program and may involve working with electrochemical reactions, polymers and advanced organic chemistry.
+Aside from core courses in organic and inorganic chemistry, students might choose electives ranging from molecular biology to quantum mechanics.
+Educational requirements also include chemistry lab work, such as spectroscopy and instrumental methods.
+Research projects are usually part of a program and might involve working with electrochemical reactions, polymers and advanced organic chemistry.

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), chemist positions were projected to increase by 4% from 2010-2020, which was slower than average.
+According to the BLS, chemist positions were projected to increase by six percent from 2012-2022, which was slower than average.
 The BLS also reported that those with advanced degrees like a Ph.D. should have the best job opportunities.
-Chemists made a mean yearly salary of $76,870 as of May 2012, according to the BLS.
+Chemists made a mean yearly salary of $77,740 as of May 2013, according to the BLS.

 Related to Chemist: Educational Requirements for a Career in Chemistry